Inés Rivero

-María Inés Rivero (born 7 June 1975) is an Argentine model.
+María Inés Rivero (born 18 August 1975) is an Argentine model.
 She was discovered at 14 years old.
 She rose to prominence through her work as a Victoria’s Secret Angel and was shown on the covers of Elle, Vogue, Cosmopolitan, Fashion, Marie Claire, and Mirabella throughout different countries.

 Early life and family

 Rivero was born in Argentina.
 She was raised in the town Cordoba, Argentina.
+Her mother is of Syrian descent, while her father is of Italian and Portuguese descent.
 Her mother enrolled her into a modeling school when she was a young girl.
 She made her modeling debut at the age of 14 at a local fashion show.
 An agent discovered Rivero through her modeling school at age 16 in her hometown, Cordoba.
 One year later, at age 17, she had a huge success when she won the "Elite Look of the Year" contest in Argentina.